Examples of Non-Renewable Natural Resources

 Gold or aurum has physical properties that are soft, shiny, yellow and heavy.
 Gold is a metal that is soft and malleable.
 Gold is produced through a process of magmatism or concentration on the surface.

-See also difference between dwi and dui
+See also difference between smart work and hard work

 Some precipitates are formed from contact metasomatism and hydrothermal solutions, while mechanical concentration produces placer deposits .